Hydrocolloid Bandages

 Although Hydrocolloid Plasters are useful for many scenarios, they are not suitable for every wound.
 It is important to know how to treat your wound correctly.
 As they are absorbent, they must not be used on wounds with a big amount of exudate.

-Avoid using Hydrocolloid Plasters on:
+Avoid using Hydrocolloid dressings and plasters on:

 • Open wounds that require frequent inspection